C1789

 Binomial name; Macropus giganteus

-Distribution; Eastern Australia S.A., Vic, TAS, NSW and QLD.
+Distribution; Eastern Australia S.A., Vic, TAS, NSW, QLD

 History of discovery & illustration: